 - Add beaten eggs to the meat.
 Cook for 3 to 4 minutes, stirring constantly until eggs are scrambled.

-- Add frozen peas and carrots and stir to incorporate.
-Add cold rice (must be cold).
+- Add frozen peas and carrots, bell pepper and and stir to incorporate.
+Add cold rice (must be cold)

 - Add soy sauce and stir until light golden brown.
 Stir in chopped green onions just before serving.

 - 3 cups cooked rice white or brown